POLICY INDEX

 COOKIE CONSENT POLICY

-The purpose of this policy is to describe what cookies are, what EDUVISA use them for, and how you can manage them during your visit to or use of our websites.
-Cookies are small text files placed on your computer or mobile device when you visit the EDUVISA website.
-These files do not contain your personal data but allow EDUVISA to associate you with a certain device.
+The purpose of this policy is to describe what cookies are, what EduVisa use them for, and how you can manage them during your visit to or use of our websites.
+Cookies are small text files placed on your computer or mobile device when you visit the EduVisa website.
+These files do not contain your personal data but allow EduVisa to associate you with a certain device.
 Many websites use cookies, and more information can be obtained at All About Cookie.

 Cookies provide several useful functions to the website user, including: